Tunable Bands in 1D Fractional Quantum Media: Conclusion

 \section{Conclusion}

 Fractional order $q$ provides a compact control axis for one-dimensional periodic quantum media, reshaping both band curvature and topology.
 Two regimes emerge, separated at $q = 2$.
 In the $q > 2$ region, the band topology is changed via a symmetry-breaking inversion, creating a Bloch momentum qubit with logical states at symmetric valleys $\pm k_{\text{min}}$.
-Valley position is tunable by $q$ and potential geometry, and the inversion-completion point follows $q \propto V_0^{-0.28\pm0.05} L^{-0.35\pm0.08} W^{-0.49\pm0.06}$.
-When the first excited band does not invert concurrently, the gap develops a kink and the directness changes, which modifies optical coupling and relaxation pathways \cite{Yu2010, SzeNg2006}.
-In contrast, for $q < 2$, the ground band sharpens around $k = 0$, causing a monotonic decrease in effective mass with $q$.
-The rate of this depends on the well geometry, where the dependence is strongest when $q \approx 2$ and weakest as $q \to 1$.
-Across all tested potentials, the trend saturates at $q = 1$ with $m^*\approx 0.15\pm 0.01$ and a maximum variance $\le 0.06$.
+Valley position is tunable by $q$ and potential geometry, and the inversion-completion point follows $q \propto V_0^{-0.28\pm0.05}$, $q \propto L^{-0.35\pm0.08}$, and $q \propto W^{-0.49\pm0.06}$.
+When the first excited band does not invert concurrently, the gap develops a kink and the directness changes, which modifies optical coupling and relaxation pathways~\cite{Yu2010, SzeNg2006}.
+In contrast, for $q < 2$, the ground band sharpens around $k = 0$, following the functional form of $C|k|^q + E_0$ near $k = 0$, resulting in an effective mass of 0 for $1 < q < 2$ at the lowest energy state.